loafey/master-thesis/Proposal/Proposal/1. Intro.typ

 which are of critical importance in system-level programming, as well as alleviating the need of a garbage collector.

+#green_text[
   System-Level Functional Language (SLFL) is a language based on Girard's linear #todo[Should PLL be referenced here too?] logic.
 SLFL is proposed as an alternative to system-level languages, as well as being an intermediate compilation target for higher-level functional languages.
+  The main purpose of this thesis would be to create a compiler for SLFL, as well as extending the language to fit the requirements of system-level language.
+]

 /*
     #red_text[